Christmas food deliveries are set to be even more popular this year, so booking your perfect Christmas delivery slot ahead of time is crucial.

 The popular retailer has increased the number of delivery slots to 1.5 million a week.
 This is double the amount that was available to customers at the start of the nationwide lockdown in March.

-Customers who are signed up to the Tesco Delivery Saver scheme will be able to book their Christmas delivery slot from 7am on 13 November.
-For all those not signed up, 7am on 20 November is when booking opens up for regular customers.
+Customers who are signed up for the Tesco Delivery Saver scheme will be able to book their Christmas delivery slot from 7am on 16th November 2021.
+For all those not signed up, 7am on 23rd November 2021 is when booking opens up for regular customers.

 And if you’d rather another way to shop, but you still want to avoid the Christmas rush, they have you covered.
-Their click and collect service is the perfect alternative choice and available to book now.
+Their click and collect service is the perfect alternative choice and is available to book from the same dates above.

 But if you’re still searching for a delivery slot to suit you, hope is not lost.
 Customers can order online and choose the click and collect service for their chosen dates.
 Click and Collect is priced at £3 for orders under £25 and delivery is £3 for orders under £40.